dragonfly-science/dragonfly-website/content/publications/abraham_paua_2012.md

 water.
 No consistent change in the depth or duration of the dives was seen.
 Swim distances were variable, and no consistent change in the swim distance associated with dives (either on the surface or underwater) was seen.
 The other indicator that showed a marked change was shell length-frequency.
-Harvesting was size selective, with the larger paua being preferentially harvested.
+Harvesting was size selective, with the larger pāua being preferentially harvested.
 On the first day in Fighting Bay, 2.7% of the shells had a basal length less than 130 mm, and on the final day 28.8% of the shells were less than this threshold.

-The Fighting Bay data will be a valuable dataset for the future development of indices of paua stock status.
+The Fighting Bay data will be a valuable dataset for the future development of indices of pāua stock status.
 In this report we have carried out an exploratory analysis.
 There are more avenues that could be fruitfully explored.
 The next priority for analysis of the logger data, is to develop indices of spatial movement of the divers.
 There was evidence during the experiment that divers moved more slowly when